KamilaHase/MS1---International-Open-Preschool/README.md

 ##### A place to play and talk
 Everyone who can speak English is welcome to the international open preschool.
 We are mainly focused on creating a space for international residents living in Gothenburg and providing support in living abroad as a parent but if you are a Swede who wants to get to know other English speaking parents, you may join our playgroups as well!
-Here you can play together with your children, do crafts, have a coffee and participate in group activities such as singing, sometimes theater performances, outdoor walks or meetings with specialists.
+Here you can play together with your children, do crafts, have a coffee and participate in group activities such as singing, occasional theater performances, outdoor walks or meetings with specialists.
+We are open twice per week and in the middle of the opening hours there is a short guided program with our educators.
+We sing international as well as Swedish songs and dance together.
 Regularly we also arrange other events such as second hand markets or regional group meetings.
 You may find the upcoming events in the event section.

 The regular meetings are free of costs and you do not have to register yourself or your child in advance.
 There is only a small fee for our coffee and snacks of 20SEK.
 The events may be payed depending on the type of activity.

 ##### Premises
 We share our premises with a communal Öpnna Förskola at Opaltorget, Diamantgatan 24.
 Thanks to their generosity, we are able to provide a fully equipped 3 rooms full of toys, tables for arts&crafts, a dining room with kitchen and a microwave, as well as a quiet zone for breastfeeding.
 Our restrooms provide changing tables and potties for toddlers.
 You can park your stroller in our hallway where it is safe to leave your child nap as well.

 **EVENTS**